venhdev/memo_planner/README.md

 ## Technologies Used

-- Clean Architecture: The app follows the principles of Clean Architecture for modular and scalable code.
+- Clean Architecture: Follows the principles of Clean Architecture.
 - Programming Language: Dart
 - Framework: Flutter
 - Other: FireBase